Leadville, Colorado: Founding of Leadville

 William Nye opened the first saloon in 1877, and it was followed by many others.
 The same year the Coliseum Novelty was the first theater to open.
 It offered sleeping rooms upstairs for a nightly rate and provided a variety of entertainments: dancing girls, dogfights, cockfighting, wrestling and boxing matches, and rooms for gambling.
 In June 1881, it burned to the ground.
 Ben Wood, who arrived in Leadville in 1878, opened the first legitimate theater, Wood's Opera House, with a thousand seats.
-It was a first-class theater, where gentleman removed their hats and did not smoke or drink in the presence of a lady.
+It was a first-class theater, where gentlemen removed their hats and did not smoke or drink in the presence of a lady.
 Less than a year later, Wood opened the Windsor Hotel.
 His opera house was regarded as the largest and best theater constructed in the West, an honor it held until the opening of the Tabor Opera House.
-Horace Tabor's Opera House was the most costly structure in Colorado at the time.
+Horace Tabor's Opera House was the costliest structure in Colorado at the time.
 Building materials were brought by wagons from Denver.
 The massive three-story opera house, constructed of stone, brick, and iron, opened on November 20, 1879.
 Tabor, originally from Vermont, became the town's first mayor.
 After striking it rich, he had an estimated net worth of 10 million dollars and was known for his extravagant lifestyle.
 In February 1879 the Lake County seat was moved to Leadville, where it has remained ever since.
 In 1879, An impressive courthouse was built on the west side of Harrison Avenue, joined by a new post office that same year.
 Telephone service was introduced by Western Union on May 15, 1879, and gas lighting downtown was installed on November 18 that same year.
 Billings and Eilers Smelter installed a generator and lights for the town on May 13, 1881.
 On May 19, 1882, a large fire broke out at the corner of Harrison Avenue and East Chestnut.